nulvox/MumenController/README.md

 [avr-hal](https://github.com/rahix/avr-hal) is a great toolset for getting started in rust on most arduino boards.
 You rock, Rahix.

-[usb-hid-device](https://github.com/agalakhov/usbd-hid-device) wildly accelerated the time it took to learn HID reporting and provides a clean API to work with HID descriptors.
-I appreciate your work, agalakhov.
+[usb-human-interface-device](https://github.com/dlkj/usbd-human-interface-device) wildly accelerated the time it took to learn HID reporting and provides a clean API to work with HID descriptors.
+I appreciate your work, dlkj.

+[linusdev](https://github.com/linasdev) has a ton of great resources regarding USB on github.
+Thank you for your strong examples.

 [usb-device](https://github.com/rust-embedded-community/usb-device) provides a great framework which usb-hid-device was built on, but it doesn't work on this target out-of-the-box.
-Thank you, agausmann for your hard work bringing important features of rust to AVR wit projects like [this](https://github.com/agausmann/usb-device/tree/bd5a518dff4a688bed05c67c83fea733b69c9623).
+Thank you, agausmann for your hard work bringing important features of rust to AVR with projects like [this](https://github.com/agausmann/usb-device/tree/bd5a518dff4a688bed05c67c83fea733b69c9623).
 Maybe one day the conflicts can be resolved and your PR can be merged.

-[Unflappable](https://github.com/couchand/unflappable) provides nice portable debounced pin objects.
-It would be nice to have the functionality it needs available in the stable rust.
-Keep up the great work, couchand.

 I'd also like to thank the Embedded Rust community as a whole.
 I stand on the shoulders of giants.
 Check out [Awesome Embedded Rust](https://github.com/rust-embedded/awesome-embedded-rust) for more great projects to follow.